frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 - `-d`: This tag runs the container in detached mode, which means it runs in the background and does not block your terminal.

-After running the container, you should see the container named <your_container_name> from currently running container list
+After running the container, you should see the container named `<your_container_name>` from currently running container list.

 ```
 $ docker ps